The 2019 application cycle is now closed. Winners will be announced at the 87th Annual Meeting in Honolulu, HI

 Making our cities more pet-friendly can have so many positive impacts, from improving the health of our citizens, to raising property values.
 That’s why USCM has partnered with Mars Petcare, one of the world’s leading pet care providers, to promote pet-friendly communities.
-Together, we’re launching a new nationwide initiative to promote, support and expand pet-friendly programs and policies in America’s cities.
+Last year we launched a nationwide initiative to promote, support and expand pet-friendly programs and policies in America’s cities.
 The BETTER CITIES FOR PETS™ initiative can help your city advance the goal of creating welcoming places for people and pets to live, work and play together.

 If you’re interested in making your city more pet-friendly, Mars Petcare has shared these tips: